Parable of the Rich Fool: Interpretation

+Jesus does not address the inheritance question.
+Verna Holyhead notes that Numbers 27:1-11 and Deuteronomy 21:15-17 provide the relevant Mosaic teaching.
+A parable is given in place of a judgment.

-The rich farmer in this parable is portrayed negatively, as an example of greed.
+The rich farmer in the parable is portrayed negatively, as an example of greed.
 By replacing his existing barn, he avoids using agricultural land for storage purposes, thus maximising his income, as well as allowing him to wait for a price increase before selling.
 St. Augustine comments that the farmer was "planning to fill his soul with excessive and unnecessary feasting and was proudly disregarding all those empty bellies of the poor.
 He did not realize that the bellies of the poor were much safer storerooms than his barns."
+Holyhead notes the absence of any family consultation by this "self-centred" man.

 Arland J. Hultgren comments that the parable "provides an example of what one ought not to be like.
 The person whose identity is tied up with his or her possessions, status, and/or achievements—and is driven by acquiring them—can so easily end up unaware of the call of God and the need of the neighbor."
 The farmer's conversation with himself is self-centred: first-person pronouns occur 11 times.

 The farmer's foolishness lies particularly in the fact that wealth cannot guarantee the future: the Day of Judgment arrives sooner than he expects.

 Ellicott's Commentary notes the difference between the fool's approach and the psalmist's:

 Return unto thy rest, O my soul; for the LORD hath dealt bountifully with thee.

 "The psalmist's repose is not the worldling's serenity nor the sensualist's security, but the repose of the quiet conscience and the trusting heart".